 Sephora – Sephora ran a Sweet 15 Sweepstakes on Facebook that only required the completion of an entry form to enter.
 It was their prize that drew participants – a five day all-inclusive trip to Costa Rica in addition to a year’s supply of Sephora surf product.

 This is another easy contest to hold.
 Simply post a question on your social media page and award the person that answers correctly first.
-You can also make the contest time sensitive and then choose the winner randomly out of those that answered correctly.
+You can also make the contest time-sensitive and then choose the winner randomly out of those that answered correctly.

 Bimini Boatyard Bar & Grill – This bar would post trivia questions about itself in order to drive engagement and provide information about the bar at the same time.
 Winners were given gift cards to be used at the bar – a great way to attract more customers!

 A fun twist on the photo contest is the photo scavenger hunt.
-Participants are required to fulfil a list of items or conditions when they take their picture – such as requiring an orange cat to be in the photo along with one of the brand’s products.
+Participants are required to fulfill a list of items or conditions when they take their picture – such as requiring an orange cat to be in the photo along with one of the brand’s products.
 A good example is the rule 100 contest, which is a 2-month long contest in which 100 items must be photographed and uploaded.

 When it comes to your social media marketing strategy, holding social media contests is a fun and effective way to engage your followers, to increase your brand’s identity and exposure, as well as to increase trust and loyalty amongst your customers.

-Updated: 25 March 2017
+Updated: 21 March 2023